mgdigital/rarbg-selfhosted/README.md

 Currently consists of a Torznab API that can be used with the [Servarr stack](https://wiki.servarr.com/).

-This is pretty basic at the moment and unfinished in places, but it basically works (tested in Prowlarr and Radarr), I might embellish it if there's any interest.
+This is pretty basic at the moment and unfinished in places, but it basically works (tested in Prowlarr, Radarr and Sonarr), I might embellish it if there's any interest.
 If you'd like to open a PR then even better!

 ## Quick start